davidsday/go-tdd/README.txt

 The RedBar/GreenBar/YellowBar message line lingers until any key is pressed (I typically just hit the space bar).

-In my set up, I have told vim-go to use the quickfix window exclusively.
+In my personal set up, I have told vim-go to use the quickfix window exclusively.
 I have <Leader>q toggle the quickfix window and <C-j> and <C-k>
 navigate the quickfix list up and down. <LocalLeader>a takes me to the Alternate file.